jhpyle/docassemble/_policies/data-privacy.md

 following considerations:

-* User information may continue to exist in logs and rotating backups, which can persist for a few weeks after the user has deleting their data.
+* User information may continue to exist in logs and rotating backups, which can persist for a few weeks after the user has deleted their data.
 * User information may exist in temporary files, which by default are culled after a few hours.
 * A record will persist in a table indicating that a user with a given